robot131/robot131.github.io/publications/number-3.md

 # Method Overview

 The overview of lensless masked imaging is illustrated in Fig. 1.
 Figure 1(a) shows the experimental setup.
 In the system, a fiber-coupled laser emits coherent light for illumination (wavelength: 532 nm).
 The incident wave lands on the sample and carries its information.
-The transmitted diffraction field from sample is sieved by a binary amplitude mask (pixel size = 4 $\mu m$) and the modulated intensity patterns are recorded by a CMOS sensor chip (IMX206, Sony, 4608 × 3456, pixel size is 1.34 $\mu m$), where the sample-to-mask distance is $Z_1$ and the mask-to-sensor distances are $Z_2^n, n \in [1,N]$
+The transmitted diffraction field from sample is sieved by a binary amplitude mask (pixel size = 4 $\mu m$) and the modulated intensity patterns are recorded by a CMOS sensor chip (IMX206, Sony, 4608 × 3456, pixel size is 1.34 $\mu m$), where the sample-to-mask distance is $Z_1$ and the mask-to-sensor distances are $Z_2^n, n \in [1,N]$ .
+The sensor is installed on a motorized stage (M-403, Physik Instrumente
+Inc.) for multi-distance defocus measurement.

+The SCPR method is composed of mask calibration and wave field recovery.
+As shown in Fig. 1(b), in mask calibration we use autofocusing method to acquire $Z_2^n$ and then reconstruct the mask’s transmission function with $Z_2^n$ and the captured intensity images without the sample loaded (I_n^{w/o}, n \in [1,N]).

 <img src="/publications/imgs/SCPR_method.png">

+**Fig. 1.** Experimental setup of lensless masked imaging system and workflow of SCPR.